Course Details

 Lecture

-3 hours/week, 13 weeks, elective
+13 weeks, 3 hours/week, elective

-Syllabus of lectures
+Syllabus

 1. Fundaments of stochastic hydrology